Reviews You Can Rely On

 Our assessment of the prints relied on the eyes of both professional photographers and laypeople.
 The assessment had two parts.
 First, we rated each print on the overall impression it gave the viewer.
 The focus was on clearly defined borders, smooth tonal transitions, and skin tone (for the images featuring people).
 The overall impression also focused on the print's fidelity as compared to the original image displayed on a high-resolution monitor.
 The second part of the color metric honed in on the print's resolution and sharpness.

-The full-size printers excelled in this evaluation, with the Epson SureColor P700 living up to its name and the Canon PIXMA Pro-200 delivering similar results.
+The full-size printers excelled in this evaluation, with the Canon PIXMA Pro-200 performing exceptionally well.
 These printers' standards in image fidelity, resolution, and consistency across multiple paper dimensions left a big gap between them and the rest of the class.
-However, making a big splash was the Canon SELPHY CP1300 and the Canon PIXMA TR4520, proving that mid-size printers don't have to kick out middling quality prints.
+However, the more budget-friendly Canon PIXMA G620 performed surprisingly well and very nearly matched the quality of the PIXMA Pro-200.

 Black and White Prints